Home breadcrumb back arrow Back to All Blog

 Most contracts don’t spell this out clearly enough.
 When they don’t, courts generally default to the execution date as the effective date.

-But “generally” is doing a lot of heavy lifting in that sentence, and it won’t save you from two weeks of disputed billing.
+But “generally” is doing a lot of heavy lifting in that sentence, and it won’t save you from weeks of disputed billing.

-What the Effective Date Actually Controls
+Why the Effective Date Controls Everything Downstream

 Almost every operational clause in a contract calculates backward or forward from the effective date.
 When that anchor is wrong, every dependent calculation inherits the error.